EbertonKM/Hospital-Queue-Management-System/README.md

 # Hospital Queue Management System

-This project implements a hospital queue management system with a graphical user interface using Python and Tkinter.
+This project implements a hospital queue management system based on priority with a graphical user interface using Python and Tkinter.

 ## Files